Skip to main content

 Support of primary and secondary education in the form of a call for proposal

-The Ministry of Education, Science, Research and Sport to support primary and secondary education as part of the Recovery and Resilience Plan of the Slovak Republic in 2022 has published calls for applications for programmes:
+The Ministry of Education, Research, Development, and Youth to support primary and secondary education as part of the Recovery and Resilience Plan of the Slovak Republic in 2022 has published calls for applications for programmes:

 Call for "Increasing the capacities of primary schools" (Výzva na zvyšovanie kapacít základných škôl)